vincentyfront/vincentyfront.github.io/_pages/cv.md

   * Goal: Predict which teams would make the MLB playoffs during the 2022 season using team statistics from the past 20 years

 * [Developing a Matching Algorithim for Private Vendor](https://vincentyfront.github.io/projects/#Proj3)
-  * Role: Data Scientist
+  * Role: Data Analyst
   * Duration: January 2022 – May 2022
   * Goal: Build a dating app algorithm to match people based on their music preferences

 * [Understanding the 2020 U.S. Census](https://vincentyfront.github.io/projects/#Proj2)
-  * Role: Data Scientist
+  * Role: Data Analyst
   * Duration: October 2021 – December 2021
   * Goal: Identify key patterns and trends within the 2020 U.S. Census

 * [Predicting California Energy Usage and Air Pollution In Wake of the Pandemic](https://vincentyfront.github.io/projects/#Proj1)
-  * Role: Data Scientist
+  * Role: Data Analyst
   * Duration: June 2021 – October 2021
   * Goal: Analyze and predict California's energy usage and air pollution during the COVID-19 pandemic

   ## Events

 * [2023 UCLA DataFest](https://vincentyfront.github.io/professional-experience/#DataFest)
-  * Role: Data Scientist
+  * Role: Data Analyst
   * Duration: April 2023
   * Goal: Competition where 4-6 person teams were given a dataset and 48 hours to provide the best analysis
   * Result: Selected as one of the 15 finalists from over 100 teams